People of the Book: Later Islamic usage

 When the Umayyad general Muhammad ibn Qasim (c.
 694–715) conquered Brahmanabad, he is said to have granted Hindus, Buddhists, and Jains the status of People of the Book.

-Islamic scholars differ on whether Hindus are People of the Book.
-The Islamic conquest of India necessitated the definition be revised, as most India's inhabitants were followers of the Indian religions.
-Many of the Muslim clergy of India considered Hindus as people of the book, and from Muhammad bin Qasim in the Umayyad era to the Mughal ruler Aurangzeb in the 17th century, Muslim rulers were willing to consider Hindus as People of the Book.
+Islamic scholars differ on whether Hindus are considered People of the Book.
+The Islamic conquest of India necessitated the definition be revised, as most of India's inhabitants were followers of the Indian religions.
+Many Muslim clergy in India considered Hindus as people of the book, and from Muhammad bin Qasim in the Umayyad era to the Mughal ruler Aurangzeb in the 17th century, Muslim rulers were willing to consider Hindus as People of the Book.

 Dhimmi

 Dhimmi is a historical term referring to the status accorded to People of the Book living in an Islamic state.
-The word literally means "protected person."
+The word literally means "protected person".
 According to scholars, dhimmis had their rights fully protected in their communities, but as citizens in the Islamic state, had certain restrictions, and it was obligatory for them to pay the jizya tax, which complemented the zakat, or alms, paid by the Muslim subjects.
 Dhimmis were excluded from specific duties assigned to Muslims, and did not enjoy certain political rights reserved for Muslims, but were otherwise equal under the laws of property, contract, and obligation.

 Under sharia, the dhimmi communities were usually subjected to their own special laws, rather than some of the laws which were applicable only to the Muslim community.
 For example, the Jewish community in Medina was allowed to have its own Halakhic courts, and the Ottoman millet system allowed its various dhimmi communities to rule themselves under separate legal courts.
-These courts did not cover cases that involved religious groups outside of their own community, or capital offences.
+These courts did not cover cases involving religious groups outside their own community or capital offences.
 Dhimmi communities were also allowed to engage in certain practices that were usually forbidden for the Muslim community, such as the consumption of alcohol and pork.

 Historically, dhimmi status was originally applied to Jews, Christians, and Sabians.
-This status later also came to be applied to Zoroastrians, Hindus, Jains and Buddhists.
+This status later also came to be applied to Zoroastrians, Hindus, Jains, and Buddhists.
 Moderate Muslims generally reject the dhimma system as inappropriate for the age of nation-states and democracies.